 Read More

-Starting therapy can feel overwhelming—especially when you’re dealing with anxiety, relationship issues, or navigating a major life transition.
-My goal is to create a safe, supportive space for individuals, couples, teens, and families to explore what’s going on and find a path forward.
+Starting therapy can feel overwhelming, particularly when anxiety, relationship challenges, or major life transitions pile up.
+I aim to create a safe, supportive space for individuals, couples, teens, and families to explore what’s happening and find a way forward.
+For many people, these struggles are shaped by earlier experiences or relational wounds that once helped you cope but no longer serve you.

 Emotions are powerful messengers.
-When we learn to work with them—not against them—we uncover deeper insight, healing, and connection.
-Whether you’re struggling with anxiety, depression, trauma, divorce, or communication issues in your relationship, I’ll walk alongside you with compassion, curiosity, and care.
+When we learn to work with them—not against them—we open the door to deeper insight, healing, and connection.
+Whether you’re navigating anxiety, depression, trauma, divorce, or communication struggles, I’ll walk alongside you with compassion, curiosity, and care.

 Read More